ihmeuw/lbd/BODY.md

 # Educational Attainment - Africa - 2018

-This repo contains cleaned code used to generate the _Mapping child growth failure in Africa between 2000 and 2015_ results published in _Nature_ on 3/1/2018.
+This repo contains cleaned code used to generate the _Mapping local variation in educational attainment across Africa_ results published in _Nature_ on 3/1/2018.

 The repo contains two directories: